alpha-tango-kilo/imdb-id/README.md

 4. Result pagination - done as of v1.0.1!
 5. Filtering by genre - done as of v1.0.2! (note: the v1.0.2 release has glaring bugs, please don't use it)
 6. Filtering by year - done as of v1.0.3!
-7. Customising fields shown in search results
+7. Different output format support: JSON, YAML, etc.
 8. Use async/tokio properly
-9. Different output format support: JSON, YAML, etc.
-10. ???
+9. ???
-11. Profit
+10. Profit